Last updated: 06/23/22

 - Private and public clinics throughout BiH perform PCR and serological COVID-19 tests.
-Payment is due in full at the time of the test and current prices are roughly 100 convertible marks (km) for PCR and 40km for serological.
+Payment is due in full at the time of the test and current prices are roughly 100 convertible marks (km) for PCR and 40km for antigen.

 - Public Health Centers (Dom Zdravlja) test symptomatic individuals regardless of nationality, free of charge.
 To arrange a test, contact your canton’s health center for additional guidance.